Blog » Featured » What is an SKU? The Ultimate Guide To Unique Product Identifiers.

 Large23

-Considering these SKU Identifiers, a SKU for a Blue Calvin Klein Jacket in small size would be;
+Considering these SKU Identifiers, an SKU for Blue Calvin Klein Jacket in small size would be:

 CK031121